Search This Blog

 By evening, we reached North Berwick and checked into a comfortable B&B. The town charmed me immediately with its old stone buildings, narrow lanes, and rich history.

-Stone Streets and a Warm Welcome in Glasgow
+Stone Streets and a Warm Welcome

 A Pub, a Plan, and the West Highland Way

 Somewhere between beers, we decided to hike the West Highland Way.
 Esther has a habit of owning at least three of everything, which made gearing up laughably easy.
 She produced spare backpacks, sleeping bags, and all the camping gear we could possibly need.
+If she’d rummaged a little longer, I’m convinced she would have found a spare canoe.

 We packed our bags with tents, sleeping bags, food, a stove, pots, and the rest of the essentials.
 The West Highland Way runs for 95 miles (153.8 km) and was Scotland’s first official long‑distance footpath, threading through some of the country’s most dramatic landscapes.